Tongqi

-Gay Chinese men are under social pressure to marry and produce a male heir to continue the family line, as Confucian writers such as Mencius place a strong emphasis on this.
+Gay Chinese men are under social pressure to marry and produce a male heir to continue the family line, as Confucian writers such as Mencius have placed a strong emphasis on this.
+Until 2016, the one-child policy put additional pressure on these gay Chinese men to pass down their family name.
+Women are also forced into these relationships due to the fear of becoming leftover women, and also face pressure to start a family.